M

 The founders who built CyberArk, Armis, Mobileye, and Waze didn't just have great technology.
 They had a sense of mission - a feeling that they were part of something larger than their cap table.
 They saw themselves as builders of a state, not just a startup.

 That sense of mission is not being transmitted.
-It is not being taught.
-Moonshots Fellows draws on the Great Books of Western and Jewish civilization, the living story of Israeli pioneering, and the discipline of rigorous self-examination — to produce leaders who know not just how to build, but why.
+Moonshots Fellows draws on the Great Books of Western and Jewish civilization, the living story of Israeli pioneering, and rigorous self-examination - to produce leaders who know not just how to build, but why.

 This program has no political agenda.
-We welcome fellows from every background — secular, religious, left, right, Arab, Jewish.
-Our only interest is in helping each fellow develop a compass that is authentically their own, grounded in deep values and serious sources.
+We welcome fellows from every background - secular, religious, left, right, Arab, Jewish.
+Our only goal is to help each fellow develop a compass that is authentically their own.

 Six months.